buda-base/embedded-reader-import/README.md

 Import script for the BDRC embeded reader.

-This script takes a TSV file (in the `input/` folder), generated from a spreadsheet representing the collection, and outputs a .trig file (in the `output/` folder), ready to be imported in BDRC's database to generate the iframe code.
+This script takes a CSV file (in the `input/` folder), generated from a spreadsheet representing the collection, and outputs a .trig file (in the `output/` folder), ready to be imported in BDRC's database to generate the iframe code.

 ## list